ampproject/amphtml/build-system/tasks/sweep-experiments/README.md

 ## Generated commmit history

-The tool modifies commit history, so you should make sure that the tool runs on a clean branch.
+The tool adds new commits to the history, so you should make sure that the tool runs on a clean branch.

 ### Removal commits